jint-method/model-view-viewmodel-controller/README.md

 This document will describe how to:

-- Pass information from modules to their submodules
+- pass information from modules to their submodules
-- Pass information from submodule to their parent modules
+- pass information from submodule to their parent modules
-- Communication between modules
+- communication between modules
+    - passing information up the hierarchy
+    - passing information to an unknown number of children

 # Structure